wejpurvis/DIS_project/README.md

 docker run -it lfm_image
 ```

-The project can then be ran within the docker container.
+The project can then be run within the docker container.

 ### Running locally